sunbird-cb/mentoring/documentation/latest/native/MentorEd-Setup-README.md

 ## PM2 Managed Services & Natively Installed Dependencies

-Expectation: Upon following the prescribed steps, you will achieve a fully operational MentorEd application setup.
+Expectation: Upon following the prescribed steps, you will achieve a fully operational Mentor application setup.
 Both the portal and backend services are managed using PM2, with all dependencies installed natively on the host system.

 ## Prerequisites

-Before setting up the following MentorEd application, dependencies given below should be installed and verified to be running.
-Refer to the steps given below to install them and verify.
+Before setting up the application, the dependencies should be installed and verified to be running.
+Refer to the following steps to install them and verify:

 -   **Ubuntu/Linux**